 Each year you hold the Amex Business Platinum credit card, you will be able to select a qualifying airline for a few different benefits the card provides.
 The first is up to $200 in annual airline incidental fee credits that can be used for such things as checked bag fees, lounge access and more.
 This is a calendar year benefit and you will only receive credit for charges made with your selected airline.

-Amex allows you to use the rebate for up to 500,000 Membership Rewards points back each year.
+Amex allows you to use the rebate for up to 1,00,000 Membership Rewards points back per calendar year, per each Membership Rewards account.

 Thrifty Tip #1: You can only choose your selected airline upon opening an account and then once per year in January.
 Make sure you choose this wisely.